luispuerto/luispuerto-net/README.md

 - [Netlify][] - Where I'm building and hosting my site.
 - [TravisCI][] - I'm performing some continuous integration tasks over here, like for example index the site for [Algolia][] when I build it from master.

-### Jekyll Plugins & Gems :gem:
+### Noteworthy Jekyll Plugins - Gems :gem:

-Since I've not publishing the site on GitHub pages and I'm building this page by other means, I have the freedom of using additional plugins and more granular control over what plugins I use on this site.
-These are the most important gems I'm using, but you can check the complete list on my [`Gemfile`][].
+Since I've not publishing the site using GitHub pages and I'm building this page by other means —[Netlify][]— I have the freedom of using additional plugins and more granular control over what plugins I use on this site.
+These are the most noteworthy gems I'm using over the current [Jekyll 4 dependencies][], but you can check the complete list on my [`Gemfile`][].

 - [jekyll-algolia][] - I'm using [Algolia][] as a search engine on the site, so this gem comes in handy to index the site every time I push a new version to master.
 - [jekyll-archives][] - I use this gem to create the [archives][luis-archives] of my site on a more compressive way.
 - [jekyll-include-cache][] - To be able to cache part some includes that repeat themselves in most of the pages.
 - [jemoji][] - The World without emojies is much more boring :man_shrugging:.
-- [kramdown][] - Markdown to HTML converter.

 ### Icons + Demo Images: